regan035/PY6341Fall2020/FinalProject/readme.md

 * We set ship life as 3 initially and this number can be adjusted on settings.py line 17.

 ## Running Instruction
-Step1, Setup image paths: Before running the code please make sure to download all project files and update below image paths based on your computer disk6 locations:
+Step1, Setup image paths: Before running the code please make sure to download all project files and update below image paths based on your computer disk locations:
 * alien.py line13: img_alien = ‘ ’
 * settings.py line12: bg_img_path = ‘ ’